A Collision Operator for Field-Mediated Interactions in General Relativistic Kinetic Theory: Relativistic temperature

+The aim of this section is to introduce a kinetic definition of temperature for a self-gravitating simple gas.

-First, let us clarify the meaning of kinetic temperature within the relativistic framework.
-In classical kinetic theory, temperature is defined as the average kinetic energy of particles in a system \cite{Huang}.
+First, we discuss several possible approaches that may be employed to relate temperature and kinetic energy in the relativistic setting.
+In classical kinetic theory, temperature is defined as the average kinetic energy of particles in a system \cite[pp. 73-79]{Huang}.
 To generalize this concept covariantly, we may introduce the following notion of relativistic kinetic temperature, \(T_0\), in terms of the momentum-averaged particle energy \(H\):

-where we have used the fact that the speed of light, \(c\), imposes the constraint \(H = -\frac{1}{2} mc^2\) for all particles.
+where we have used the fact that the speed of light \(c\) imposes the constraint \(H = -\frac{1}{2} mc^2\) for all particles.
 Here, \(k_B\) is the Boltzmann constant, and the factor $4/2$ has been included to keep the analogy with the classical equipartition theorem.
 However, this definition, though invariant across different observers, does not reduce to the classical temperature in the limit \(c \to +\infty\).
 This highlights that the classical concept of temperature is associated with the spatial component of kinetic energy rather than the full spacetime dynamics.

-The next candidate $T_{p_0}$ for a relativistic kinetic temperature for a system at equilibrium, $\p_t=0$, can be formulated in terms of the momentum average of the invariant $p_0$ associated with the coordinate time symmetry $\p_t$, \eq{ \frac{3}{2}k_BT_{p_0}=-\frac{\int \lr{cp_0+mc^2}f\,dp_0d\bol{p}}{\int f\,dp_0d\bol{p}}=-c\frac{\int {p_0}f\,dp_0d\bol{p}}{\int f\,dp_0d\bol{p}}-4k_BT_0. } The temperature $T_{p_0}$ is not covariant (this is clear in Minkowski spacetime where $p_0=-m\gamma c$), and only makes sense at equilibrium, where $p_0$ is a constant.
-Indeed, in the absence of a coordinate time symmetry $p_0$ ceases to behave as an invariant `energy', and there appears to be no special reason to associate the momentum average of the momentum $p_0$ to a notion of temperature.
+The next candidate $T_{p_0}$ for a relativistic kinetic temperature for a system at thermodynamic equilibrium can be formulated in terms of the momentum average of the invariant $p_0$ associated with the coordinate-time Killing symmetry $\p_t$, \eq{ \frac{3}{2}k_BT_{p_0}=-\frac{\int \lr{cp_0+mc^2}f\,dp}{\int f\,dp}=-c\frac{\int {p_0}f\,dp}{\int f\,dp}-4k_BT_0. } The temperature $T_{p_0}$ is not covariant (this is clear in Minkowski spacetime where $p_0=-m\gamma c$), and only applies to equilibrium, where $p_0$ is a constant.
+Indeed, in the absence of a coordinate-time Killing symmetry $p_0$ ceases to behave as an invariant `energy', and there appears to be no special reason to associate the momentum average of the momentum $p_0$ to a notion of temperature.
 Nevertheless, $T_{p_0}$ has the merit that it reduces to the classical temperature for small $\bol{v}/c$ and Minkowski spacetime, since in such regime \eq{ cp_0+mc^2\approx-\frac{1}{2}m\bol{v}^2,} where $\bol{v}=d\bol{x}/dt$.